 NCAA Football Recruiting Rules and Calendar: When Can College Football Coaches Contact You?

 When student-athletes start the recruiting process, one of their first questions is: “When can college coaches contact high school athletes?”
 For Division 1 football, college coaches can start reaching out to recruits September 1 of their junior year of high school via all electronic communications, which includes texting, emailing and social media direct messages.
-D2 coaches can reach out to recruits starting June 15 before the athlete’s junior year via electronic communications, recruiting materials, phone calls and in-person, off-campus recruiting contacts.
+D2 coaches can reach out to recruits starting June 15 after the athlete’s sophomore year via electronic communications, recruiting materials, phone calls and in-person, off-campus recruiting contacts.
 D3 and NAIA coaches don’t have any restrictions on when they can begin contacting recruits, but they generally wait until around junior year unless a recruit is reaching out to them and showing interest in their school.

 The NCAA football recruiting rules and calendar outline when and how college coaches can reach out to athletes.
 These rules are in place to protect elite athletes from getting overwhelming amounts of contact from college coaches.
 However, they can be a little misleading as they don’t accurately represent when recruiting really starts for football.
 At the D1 and higher level D2 programs, coaches are scouting recruits as young as 8th grade or freshman year of high school to ensure that they lock down top talent before their competition.
 For D3 and NAIA schools, coaches start a little later, scouting for athletes in their junior year and extending the majority of their offers late junior year or early senior year of high school.

 How can you use the NCAA football recruiting rules and calendar in your recruiting?